psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 }
 ```

-Note: The response mode "jwt" can be combined with other response types, the respective syntax and behavior is out of scope of this draft.
+Note: The response mode "jwt" can be combined with other response types, but the respective syntax and behavior is out of scope of this draft.

-The JWT may be signed or signed & encrypted.
+The JWT is either signed, or signed and encrypted.
 If the JWT is both signed and encrypted, the JSON document will be signed then encrypted, with the result being a Nested JWT, as defined in [RFC7519].

 ### 4.2 The JWT Secured Response

-The response mode "jwt" causes the authorization server to add two parameters to the redirect to the client:
+The response mode "jwt" causes the authorization server to send an authorization response with the following parameters to the redirect URL of the client:

 * state - the state value as specified in [RFC6749]
 * response - the JWT as defined in section 4.1